Improve

 If you set in a configuration file:

-The improve tool will add a checkbox below the suggestions, prompting user to acknowledge that they have reviewed the suggestions.
-You can set the content of the checkbox text via:
+tool will add a checkbox below the suggestions, prompting user to acknowledge that they have reviewed the suggestions.

 By setting:

-• If you set the number of required reviewers for a PR to 2, this effectively means that the PR author must click the self-review checkbox before the PR can be merged (in addition to a human reviewer).
+the tool can automatically add an approval when the PR author clicks the self-review checkbox.- If you set the number of required reviewers for a PR to 2, this effectively means that the PR author must click the self-review checkbox before the PR can be merged (in addition to a human reviewer).

-• If you keep the number of required reviewers for a PR to 1 and enable this configuration, this effectively means that the PR author can approve the PR by actively clicking the self-review checkbox.
+If you keep the number of required reviewers for a PR to 1 and enable this configuration, this effectively means that the PR author can approve the PR by actively clicking the self-review checkbox.

 To prevent unauthorized approvals, this configuration defaults to false, and cannot be altered through online comments; enabling requires a direct update to the configuration file and a commit to the repository.
 This ensures that utilizing the feature demands a deliberate documented decision by the repository owner.

-How many code suggestions are generated?
+How many code suggestions are generated?¶

 Qodo Merge uses a dynamic strategy to generate code suggestions based on the size of the pull request (PR).
 Here's how it works: